 This course introduces the physical concepts of electricity and electrical devices and covers fundamentals of power, resistance, inductance, capacitance, motors, and generators from the standpoint of their relationship to mechanical applications.
-Prerequisite: MAT 1312

-ELT 2072 Electronics (3)
+ELT 2072 Electronics

 In this course, the student examines linear and digital electronics, including PLCs, from the standpoint of the electrical-mechanical interface.
 Concepts of sensors and transducers, relays, diodes, power supplies, solid state switches, and integrated logic circuits are covered.

-2 hours of lecture, 3 hours of lab per week Prerequisite: CIS 1050; ELT 2071 or MEC 1050
+Prerequisite: CIS 1050; ELT 2071 or MEC 1050